News

 Green Gas

-The Green Gas Levy (GGL) will be launched to help financially support the Green Gas Support Scheme.
+The Green Gas Levy (GGL) aims to help financially support the Green Gas Support Scheme.
 The scheme’s aim is to increase the proportion of Green Gas on the grid by supporting the anaerobic digestion industry which produces biomethane.
 Under the GGL, producers will receive a payment for each unit of green gas they produce that is then injected into the grid.

 Infrastructure